SukkoPera/OpenKickstartSwitcherCDTV/README.md

 ### DiagROM
 The excellent [DiagROM by chucky](http://www.diagrom.com) can be used with OpenKickstartSwitcherCDTV, even though not all functions work on a CDTV.

-Normally it is distributed as a 512 KB image, but most of that space is unused, so I have created a 256 KB version by simply truncating the image.
+Normally it is distributed as a 512 KB image, but most of the space is unused, so I have created a 256 KB version of DiagROM 1.0 by simply truncating the image.
 It is **NOT GUARANTEED TO WORK**, but it looks fine to me.
 It can be [downloaded here](https://github.com/SukkoPera/OpenKickstartSwitcher/files/1777856/diagrom-256k.zip).

 ### License
 The OpenKickstartSwitcherCDTV documentation, including the design itself, is copyright &copy; SukkoPera 2018-2019.